Polyethylene: Optical

 Depending on thermal history and film thickness, PE can vary between almost clear (transparent), milky-opaque (translucent) and opaque.
 LDPE has the greatest, LLDPE slightly less, and HDPE the least transparency.
 Transparency is reduced by crystallites if they are larger than the wavelength of visible light.

 Manufacturing process

 Monomer

 The ingredient or monomer is ethylene (IUPAC name ethene), a gaseous hydrocarbon with the formula C2H4, which can be viewed as a pair of methylene groups (−CH_{2}−) connected to each other.
 Typical specifications for PE purity are <5 ppm for water, oxygen, and other alkenes contents.
 Acceptable contaminants include N2, ethane (common precursor to ethylene), and methane.
-Ethylene is usually produced from petrochemical sources, but also is generated by dehydration of ethanol.
+Ethylene is usually produced from petrochemical sources, but is also generated by dehydration of ethanol.

 Polymerization

 Polymerization of ethylene to polyethylene is described by the following chemical equation: